-First Tuesday of every month at 6:00 PM.
-Location- Gratiot Community Center- 5630 Main Street
+First Tuesday of each month at 6:00 pm. at the Gratiot Community Center, 5630 Main Street

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).